★★★★★970+ Clients Approved

 First: Can the Default Be Removed?

 Before investing months into rebuilding, it's worth spending 24 hours finding out whether the default can be removed entirely.
 Many defaults on Australian credit files were listed in breach of the Privacy Act 1988 — and removing a default in 30–90 days is a fundamentally different outcome than rebuilding around it for years.
+For more, see our guide on how to remove a default from your credit file australia.

 The most common grounds for successful removal are: